Mobile QA Engineer - IT-Online

 - Demonstrated experience developing high quality test strategies and test execution specific focus on cross browser/OS and cross device testing.

-- Ability to create good acceptance and integration test automation scripts and integrate with Continuous integration and code coverage tools to ensure 80% or higher code coverage.
+- Ability to create good acceptance and integration test automation scripts and integrate with Continuous integration and code coverage tools to ensure 80% or higher code [URL Removed] organization, communication, and interpersonal skills

 - Strong analytical and problem-solving skills with the ability to work in an unstructured, fast-paced environment.